-Like most scions of the baby boom, model trains have been on my radar pretty much from the moment I started playing with toys.
-Both my dad and his younger brother had train sets when they were kids (Lionel and American Flyer respectively), and I wound up spending bazillions of hours playing with them during visits to Grandma's house when I was kid in the 60's.
-Favorite memories- endlessly bashing that American Flyer "cow on the track" accessory and the smell of those wonderful old AF locomotive smoke capsules.
+Like most scions of the baby boom, model trains have been on my radar from pretty much the moment I started playing with toys.
+Both my dad and his younger brother had train sets when they were kids (Lionel and American Flyer respectively), and I wound up spending bazillions of hours playing with them during visits to Grandma's house when I was kid in the 60's -

 |The coolest accessory ever made for model railroading!||Oh man, I can smell them now...|

 By the time I turned 11 (1973) I became interested in building an actual model railroad.
 Now, I can't really pinpoint when it was that I was bitten by the model railroading bug, but back in those days model trains were so ubiquitous that it really wasn't that unusual for a youngster to latch onto the hobby.
 It seems odd today, but back then train sets were a very common Christmas present for kids and virtually every large department store had a model train section in their toy department.
 Unfortunately, it was still a pretty expensive hobby (at least for our household), so I wound up simply kidnapping my uncle's old American Flyer trainset and using that as the basis for my first railroad.
 It consisted of some straight and curved track sections, a 4-6-2 steamer (with working headlight and smoke generator), a tank car, a couple of box cars, a cattle car, a caboose (which lit up!), a transformer, an electric uncoupler, a billboard which housed a steam whistle sound effect generator and the aforementioned "cow on the track" accessory.